About Sterling Medical Devices:

 - Bachelor’s Degree in Computer Engineering, Electrical Engineering, or Biomedical Engineering, or similar discipline

-- Experience with the software development life cycle
+- Basic experience with the software development life cycle

-- Experience with test equipment/test tool design and implementation including the appropriate levels of qualification
+- Basic experience with test equipment/test tool design and implementation including the appropriate levels of qualification

 - Experience debugging using emulators and electronic test equipment